Homeopathic, natural, complementary, or at-home cataract “cures” or “treatments” do not work. They can put you at risk of damaging your vision.

 Cataracts are a common eye disease in older adults, as proteins in the lens of your eye begin to break down.

-Homeopathic Cataract Treatment Can Be Dangerous
+Homeopathic Cataract Treatments Can Be Dangerous

 Homeopathy, or homeopathic medicine, is a system of alternative treatments predominantly developed in Germany about 200 years ago.
 It borrows concepts from other cultures’ medical traditions, like ayurvedic medicine from India or energy work from Chinese medicine.

-Many homeopathic “remedies” involve mixing chemicals that claim to have certain properties, like alkalinizing or neutralizing benefits, pain easing, and spiritual realignment.
-These treatments range from the ineffective to the outright dangerous, containing ingredients such as herbs like lavender, poisons like belladonna or arsenic, and chemicals that can interfere with other medications like St. John’s wort.
+Some remedies contain ingredients such as herbs like lavender, poisons like belladonna or arsenic, and chemicals that can interfere with other medications like St. John’s wort.

 There is no cure for cataracts that can stop their progression once they form, so homeopathic, natural, and complementary treatments do not work.
-While you can take some steps to reduce your risk of developing cataracts, ultimately, genetics and environment play the two biggest roles in whether you will develop cataracts or not.
+While you can take some steps to reduce your risk of developing cataracts, genetics and environment play the two biggest roles in whether you will develop cataracts or not.

-Homeopathic Cataract ‘Remedies’ to Watch Out For
+Homeopathic Remedies to Watch Out For

 - Calcarea carbonica